Nic33/Nic33/README.md

 I am a student at the University of Bordeaux  🍇 🍷

-- 🔭 I’m currently working on EtuInvest
+- 🔭 I’m currently working on a new version of my app LeakyWheel
 - 🌱 I’m currently learning software engineering
 - 👯 I’m looking to collaborate on a React-Native project
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nicolas-dubuisson-b4b856226/)